Skip to content

 With BLS certification, you get high-quality CPR training that allows you to deal with adult, child, and infant emergencies effectively.
 In addition, during the BLS certification class, you can expect a deeper coverage of CPR fundamentals and a greater depth of basic medical knowledge, allowing a better understanding of dealing with medical emergencies.

-During BLS training, you learn the four steps required to resuscitate someone who has collapsed.
+During a BLS course, you learn the four steps required to resuscitate someone who has collapsed.
 These are:

 Differences Between BLS and CPR

-The difference between a BLS and a CPR qualification is the subject matter taught during training.
+BLS vs CPR differences include the subject matter taught during training.
 BLS certification is more intensive and complex than CPR training, typically taken by healthcare professionals.
 These include keeping an open airway and ensuring the blood and oxygen keep circulating through the body of an unconscious person.

 CPR courses are the forerunner to a BLS certification course.
 This course is taken by people outside of healthcare as it is more general.
 For example, some treatments and actions required to help someone in a medical emergency are the same in both courses.